Ramokgopa says three units at Kusile could be back by December, leading to lower load shedding stages

 Pretoria - Electricity Minister Kgosientsho Ramokgopa returned to Kusile Power Station on Monday and said repairs on three damaged units were still in process, and the first unit would be running by November.

-The three units have not been working since December, which has placed a lot of strain on the grid leading to higher stages of blackouts.
+The three units have not been working since December, which has placed strain on the grid leading to higher stages of blackouts.

 He said the three units could be back running by December.
 If this was achieved, this could result in lower load shedding stages, boosting the fight against the crippling load shedding blackouts.